jhonatantirado/COVID-Net/README.md

 # COVID-Net Open Source Initiative

 **Note: The COVID-Net models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
-They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinicial diagnosis), and we are working continuously to improve them as new data becomes available.
+They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
 Please do not use COVID-Net for self-diagnosis and seek help from your local health authorities.**

 <p align="center">
 	<img src="assets/covidnet-small-exp.png" alt="photo not available" width="70%" height="70%">